Mathematical Methods of Theoretical Physics: Fuchsian differential equations

 \subsection{Functional form of the coefficients in Fuchsian differential equations}

-Let us hint on the functional form of the coefficients $p_1(x)$ and $p_2(x)$, resulting from the assumption of regular singular poles.
+The functional form of the coefficients $p_1(x)$ and $p_2(x)$, resulting from the assumption of merely regular singular points can be estimated as follows.

-First, let us start with poles at finite complex numbers.
-Suppose there are $k$ finite poles (the behavior of $p_1(x)$ and $p_2(x)$ at infinity will be treated later).
-Hence, in Eq. (\ref{2011-m-ch-sf-fc2}), the coefficients must be of the form
+First, let us start with {\em poles at finite complex numbers}.
+Suppose there are $k$ finite poles.
+[The behavior of $p_1(x)$ and $p_2(x)$ at infinity will be treated later.]
+Therefore, in Equation~(\ref{2011-m-ch-sf-fc2}), the coefficients must be of the form